 It’s easy to be swept up in visions of country walks, Sunday roast, and free healthcare.
 But there are two sides to every coin.

 This list of living in England pros and cons covers the upsides–and downsides–of English life.
-Give it a read before you set off on your expat adventure!
+Give it a read before you set off on your expat adventure or make a permanent move!

 Pros and Cons of Living in England